NVIDIA/cuda-quantum/docs/sphinx/using/advanced/cuda_gpu.rst

     nvcc -c -std=c++17 <options> my_proj.cu -o my_proj.o
     nvq++ -std=c++17 <options> my_project_quantum.cpp my_proj.o -L ${CUDA_INSTALL}/lib64 -lcudart -o my_executable

-Above, :code:`nvq++` is used for the link step will make sure the CUDA Quantum runtime libraries are linked correctly to the executable program.
+Above, :code:`nvq++` is used for the link step and will make sure the CUDA Quantum runtime libraries are linked correctly to the executable program.
 The CUDA runtime is explicitly added to this command.